adblockplus/adblockpluscore/README.md

 "chromium_remote,firefox".
 Possible values (separated by a ',') are:

 - "chromium_remote": Chromium 60 (using the remote interface)
-- "chromium": Chrome 63 (using WebDriver)
+- "chromium": Chromium 77 (using WebDriver)
 - "firefox": Firefox 57 (using WebDriver)

 You can not set a specific version of the browser at runtime.